Spring Classes 2017

 Words of Wisdom to Live By

 Catholic Spiritual Practices

-This class will explore practices in Catholic spirituality that offer ways to keep our hearts open to God’s presence, mercy, and grace, allowing ourselves to be transformed.
-Through scripture, artistic expression, the example of the saints, and tradition, we will consider topics such as hospitality, forgiveness, gratitude, and humility.
-This class will be taught by Renee Bhatia.
-To register, contact Renee at 816-942-2492 x223 or email@example.com.
+This class explored practices in Catholic spirituality that offered ways to keep our hearts open to God’s presence, mercy, and grace, allowing ourselves to be transformed.
+Through scripture, artistic expression, the example of the saints, and tradition, we considered topics such as hospitality, forgiveness, gratitude, and humility.

 Walking with Christ

-You are invited to join an engaging six-week guided Ignatian prayer experience designed for you and a small group.
-Learn several ways of praying so that daily prayer is more possible.
-Be inspired once a week by the experience of others who are seeking to walk with Christ more closely as you are.
-This group will be hosted by facilitators from the Ignatian Spirituality Center.
-Subsidized cost is $20 for STM parishioners.
-Space is limited.
-Pre-registration and payment is required to reserve a space.
-To register, contact Renee at 816-942-2492 x223 or firstname.lastname@example.org.
+This class provided an engaging six-week guided Ignatian prayer experience designed for a small group.
+Participants learned several ways of praying so that daily prayer was more possible.
+Participants were inspired once a week by the experience of others who were seeking to walk with Christ more closely.
+This group was hosted by facilitators from the Ignatian Spirituality Center.

 Fall Classes 2016